Special values of spectral zeta functions and combinatorics: Sturm-Liouville problems: Introduction

 \end{example}

 For $n\geq 4$, however, the symmetry of the integrand is not enough to reduce the whole integral into a multiple of one single piece.
-The following combinatorial problem on counting permutations with fixed peaks and valleys naturally arises.
+It is obvious that direct calculations would become more and more complicated as $n$ getting larger, which is not practical and pointed out by Ashbaugh et al. \cite{AGHKLT-21} before.
+In our approach, the following combinatorial problem on counting permutations with fixed peaks and valleys naturally arises.